AdobeDocs/analytics.en/help/components/cda/setup.md

 ## CDA Specific Metrics and Dimensions

-*Metrics*

-* People
+**Metrics**

-Total number of unidentified visitors + total number of identified visitors + double counting
+* *People* - total number of unidentified visitors + total number of identified visitors + double counting.

 	* Double counting: In a chosen reporting window, if a given visitor has events prior and after the identification, it will be counted as one unidentified people and one identified people

 	* To some extent Replay can fix the double counting by replaying historical data in the given lookback window configured for Replay

-* Identified people

-Total number of identified visitors.
-If a given visitor is identified by the stitching service, then this metric will increment
+* *Identified people* - total number of identified visitors.
+If a given visitor is identified by the stitching service, then this metric will increment.

-* Unidentified people

-Total number of visitors unknown by the stitching service
+* *Unidentified people* - total number of visitors unknown by the stitching service.

-* Unique Devices
-Total number of unique visitors unidentified (devices that generated anonymous hits) + total number of unique visitors identified per device
+* *Unique Devices* - total number of unique visitors unidentified (devices that generated anonymous hits) + total number of unique visitors identified per device.
 	* Please note that this metric is not equal to the Unique Visitors from Analytics.
 	* Example: If device1 is shared by 3 different accounts that generated events in the chosen reporting window, this will reflect as 3 different (virtual) devices in the reporting engine (to keep a positive compression in the sharable devices use-cases).
 In comparison, Unique Visitors traditional metric would count this as 1 unique device (visitor).

 In other words, for each device we count all its distinct person attributions, plus the unidentified state if the case (if any anonymous non-stitched hit comes from that device).
 Summing up these values obtained from all devices, we get the value of Unique Devices metric.